Introduction

 What should I do if the wall anchor feels loose after installation?

-No—remove the anchor and try a larger size or a different type of anchor to ensure a secure fit in the plaster.
+Removing the anchor and trying a larger size or a different type can help achieve a secure fit in the plaster.